-The application process can take time.
-Unless you plan to complete the application within one single login, you will need to set up an online account with the BC Government so that you can save and go back into the application over time.
-Register for your online BCeID.
+You’ll want to create an online BCeID so that you can save your application process.
+The application process can take some time.
+While it may be possible to complete the application within one single login, it will likely be helpful to set up an online account with the BC Government so that you can save and go back into the application over time.

 - Construction reports and well depth

 - Well ID Plate Identifier (affixed to the outside of the steel casing on most wells installed after 2005)